LoyolaChicagoBooks/introcs-csharp/rst/dictionarysyntax.rst

 .. index::
    double:  dictionary; [ ]

-Similar to an array or ``List``,  you can assign and reference elements of a ``Dictionary``, using square bracket notation.
-The difference is that the reference be through a key value, not a sequential index, as in::
+Similar to an array or ``List``,
+you can assign and reference elements of a ``Dictionary``, using square bracket notation.
+The difference is that the reference is through a key value, not a sequential index, as in::

     e2sp["one"] = "uno";
     e2sp["two"] = "dos";

 Here is a longer csharp sequence.
 Csharp displays dictionaries in its own special form, as a sequence of pairs.
-Again, this is special to csharp.
+Again, this is *special* to csharp.
 Again, the sequence is broken up with our comments::

     csharp> Dictionary<string, string> e2sp = new Dictionary<string, string>();